reactjs/react.dev/src/content/reference/react/use.md

 import './styles.css';

 // TODO: update this example to use
-// the Codesandbox server component
+// the Codesandbox Server Component
 // demo environment once it is created import App from './App';